 Camp at Merck

 A unique year-round rustic wilderness experience in the Taconic range, featuring diverse landscapes and breathtaking views.

 Three lean-to shelters available for overnight rentals.
 Lean-tos have three walls, a roof, a nearby outhouse and a fire ring.
 For obvious reasons, candles must not be used inside the shelters.

 - Reservations are required for all overnight stays.

 - Payment is due upon reserving a site.
 We accept all major credit cards.

-- Reservations can be made up to one year in advance on our website or via phone.
+- Reservations can be made up to one year in advance on our website.